-Acetylene gas
+Acetylene FAQs

 We produce both industrial and instrument grade acetylene gas in Australia, which we manufacture to the highest standards.
 Industrial acetylene is used in a wide variety of applications, including flame straightening, heating, hardening and cleaning, oxy-acetylene cutting, thermal spraying, welding, gouging and brazing.
 Instrument grade acetylene is primarily used in atomic absorption flame spectrometers.